stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField_mod_system.md

 Either the system has to fake skipping backwards by starting at the beginning and moving forward, or the creator must be forced to set preceding states at every step.
-Or the system could track every tween state on a list and elimininate running lua after every tween.
+Or the system could track every tween state on a list and eliminate running lua after every tween.

 ### Repeating animations